Growing Onions From Transplants

 Caring For Onions- Onions have shallow roots and need to be watered often.
 They need plenty of fertilizer up until about mid-July.
 We like "Age-Old Organics" brand of liquid fertilizer.
 5-10-5 or something similar is suggested.

 Weeding onions is very important as they lose size quickly if forced to compete with weeds.
-If bulbs push out of the ground, mulch with straw.
+Use mulch only if you are certain it is free of herbicides.

 Harvesting- When 50% of the tops have fallen over, push the rest over and wait 1-2 weeks for the tops to dry out.
 Dig up and dry out in the shade for a couple of days with the tops still on.